Meet Our Chaplains

 Penny Abbott joined the Chaplaincy Department as Secretary in 2006.
 Prior to joining the department she served as Secretary for the Director of Purchasing at DHMC, and as Grant Secretary/Receptionist at the Howard Dean Education Center in Springfield, VT.
 She has also been a member of the Vermont State Board of Christian Education for the United Church of Christ and has served her local church as Deacon, youth group leader, and Sunday School teacher.

-Rev. Frank Mächt is an ordained pastor in the Evangelical Lutheran Church in America and an ACPE-certified Clinical Pastoral Education Supervisor.
-He studied theology at the universities of Frankfurt and Münster before graduating with an M.Div. and M.A. from Pacific School of Religion in Berkeley, CA. Frank enjoys cross-cultural learning and ministry.
-Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, NM, and at Emory University in Atlanta, GA, where he was specialized in workplace chaplaincy.
-He served as pastor of a multi-cultural congregation in Nome, AK and in the spiritual care department of a faith-based hospital in Anchorage, before joining DHMC in 2011.
+Rev. Frank Mächt, Director of Chaplaincy, joined DHMC in 2011.
+He is an ordained pastor in the Evangelical Lutheran Church in America and an ACPE-certified Clinical Pastoral Education Supervisor.
+He studied theology at the universities of Frankfurt and Münster before graduating with an M.Div. and M.A. from Pacific School of Religion in Berkeley, CA. Subsequently he pursued clinical training at Stanford University, Presbyterian Hospital in Albuquerque, NM, and at Emory University in Atlanta, GA, where he was specialized in workplace chaplaincy.
+Frank especially enjoys cross-cultural learning and ministry.
+He served as pastor of a multi-cultural congregation in Nome, AK and in the spiritual care department of a faith-based hospital in Anchorage, before joining DHMC.

 Rev. Samuel Seyd is originally from Pakistan (Punjab).
 He joined St. Thomas the Apostle Seminary right out of high school.
 He attended National Catholic Institute of Theology (Karachi) for the study of Philosophy and Theology and was ordained a priest in 2000.
 He received his Master's in Theology from University of California.
 In 2008 he completed Clinical Pastoral Education from the Hartford Hospital.